Afghanistan national cricket team

-The Afghanistan men's national cricket team (د افغانستان کرکټ ملي لوبډله, تیم ملی کریکت افغانستان) represents Afghanistan in international cricket.
-It is a full Member of the International Cricket Council with Test, One-Day International and T20 International status.
+The Afghanistan men's national cricket team (تیم ملی کریکت افغانستان) represents Afghanistan in international cricket.
+It is a full member of the International Cricket Council (ICC) with Test, One-Day International and T20 International status.

 Cricket has been played in Afghanistan since the mid-19th century, but it was only in the early 21st century that the national team began to enjoy success.
-The Afghanistan Cricket Board was formed in 1995, becoming an affiliate member of the International Cricket Council (ICC) in 2001 and a member of the cricket confederation, Asian Cricket Council (ACC) in 2003.
+The Afghanistan Cricket Board was formed in 1995, becoming an affiliate member of the ICC in 2001 and a member of the cricket confederation, Asian Cricket Council (ACC) in 2003.
 After nearly a decade of playing international cricket, on 22 June 2017 full ICC membership (and therefore Test status) was granted to Afghanistan.
 Alongside Ireland, this took the number of Test cricket playing nations to twelve.
 In view of the persistent conflict and insecurity in Afghanistan, following this status, the team moved to a new home ground in Dehradun, in India.
-The current home ground of the Afghanistan Men's Cricket team is the Sharjah Cricket Stadium in the UAE.
+The current home ground of the Afghanistan men's cricket team is the Sharjah Cricket Stadium in the UAE.

-Afghanistan cricket has become a symbol of hope and resilience for many.
-The sport has not only provided entertainment but has also united a nation that has faced numerous challenges.
-The Afghanistan team has made significant strides on the international stage, showcasing the talent and determination of its players.
+Cricket has grown in popularity in Afghanistan, and the national team has gained international recognition through its participation in major tournament.
+Media Coverage linked the sport's rise to broader social interest in cricket within the country.